ericgundrum/squidhall/docs/tutorial-content-module-files.md

 Continue with Step 4 below.

 ### Step 4.
-Create a texture resource declaration for each image
+Create resource declarations for each image or object

-In the template file there is a "resources" section that contains a "textures" section.
+In the template file there is a "resources" section that contains "objects" and "textures" sections.
 In the "textures" section there is a texture resource declaration template.
 We are going to use three images for our resources, so copy that template and paste it two more times for a total of three.
 Make sure to remove the comma after the last texture resource declaration so the JSON parser doesn't have a fit.

 For each image change the 'RESOURCE-NAME' and 'FILE-NAME' values to something unique and appropriate.
 For this tutorial are going to use 'ai-weiwei-1', 'ai-weiwei-2', and 'ai-weiwei-3'.